 16. Play in the Snow

-Sometimes a simple romp in the snow can be fun.
-Wrap up warm and make sure your pup is wrapped up too and head out to play in the white stuff!
+Sometimes, a simple romp in the snow with your dog can be fun.
+Wrap up warm and make sure your pup is wrapped up too, and head out to play in the white stuff.
 You can build a snowman, have a snowball fight, or make snow angels.
+Take pictures afterwards!

 17. Teach Your Dog Fun Tricks

-You don’t have to enroll in a class to teach your pup tricks.
+You don’t have to enroll in a class to teach your dog tricks.
 There are plenty of great online sites and Amazon books filled with tricks that you can teach your dog at home.
 This is a great idea especially if you are snowed in for most of the winter.
-By the time the snow thaws, your dog will be the smartest one on the block!
+By the time the snow thaws, your dog will be the smartest one on the block.

 18. Put Some Time Into Obedience Training

 If your dog has already been through obedience classes, winter is a great time to practice and reinforce that training.
-It’s not always an exciting adventure, but if you start teaching your pup new obedience tricks it can be pretty fun!
+It’s not always an exciting adventure, but if you start teaching your pup new obedience tricks and begin seeing progress, it can be pretty fun for the both of you (especially if treats are involved).

 19. Teach Your Dog Vocabulary

-The dog with the largest vocabulary in the world recognizes and understands over 1,000 words…how many does your dog know?
-Endeavor to teach your dog more vocabulary words over the winter, you can even use it as an opportunity to teach your dog to put their own toys away!
+The dog with the largest vocabulary in the world recognizes and understands over 1,000 words, how many does your dog know?
+Endeavor to teach your dog more vocabulary words over the winter, you can even use it as an opportunity to teach your dog to put their own toys away.
+Need some inspiration?
+Check out this woman that taught her dog how to talk, all by herself.

 If you love to bake or just like the smell of baking in the house during winter then try your hand at baking dog treats!
-Amazon has plenty of dog treat recipe books available, but there are also many free recipes available online!
+Amazon has plenty of dog treat recipe books like this one available, but there are even more free homemade dog food recipes available online.

-Don't forget to check our extensive list of dog treat recipes, too!
-Pick one that’s right for your pup and get baking.
-Your pup is bound to love the results.
+Don't forget to check our extensive list of DIY dog treat recipes, too.
+Pick one that’s right for your pup, their diet and this time of year, and get baking.
+Your dog is bound to love the results, especially if you involve them in the process.

 21. Check Out Dog-Friendly Vacation Resorts

-If you really want to take an adventure, get out of town by booking a dog-friendly vacation rental!
+If you really want to take an adventure that you can call an Adventure, get out of town by booking a dog-friendly vacation rental or going to one of those 100 dog-friendly hotels.
+It's even better if you can get out and do more things around there, like hike up a giant mountain.
 Just be sure to check the weather forecast before you go so that you’re prepared.

 22. Find a Local Indoor Dog Park

-23. Teach Your Dog to Play Hide and Seek or “Find It”
+24. Teach Your Dog to Play Hide and Seek, or “Find It”

 I personally used to have a black Labrador who learned to play “find it” with “warmer” and “colder” clues.
 It was always so much fun for the both of us to play and he was so proud every time he found the “prize”.